ViktorDevOpsCourse/CodersInControl/app/README.md

 `prometheus-deployment` - service name. !important it should be the same like in deployment manifest `metadata.name`

 `stage` - name you environment/cluster. !important should be the same like in config bot file `SERVICE_CONFIG_FILE_PATH` clusters list

 ![img.png](docs/assets/rollback_result.png)

 ## Main system components
 `bot` - provide interface to work with slack.
-Accept events and processing its
+Accept events and processing it

 `k8s service` - contain all applications from clusters which are specified in the configuration to all namespaces.
 We can some namespaces exclude from monitoring.
 TODO set it namespaces in config file